What requirements will I have to meet with the new traceability system?

 When will training begin, and when will I be able to log into the state traceability site in a training or testing mode to familiarize myself and/or my employees with the system?

-By mid-September, live and recorded webinars on how to use and navigate LEAF will become available.
-Live training sessions will be scheduled in early October in cities on both the eastern and western sides of the mountains.
-Training dates/locations will be published on the LCB website (http://lcb.wa.gov/marj/mj-traceability-info) as soon as this information is available.
-Access to the state traceability site will be made available when training begins, in September.
+By mid-October, live and recorded webinars on how to use and navigate LEAF will become available.
+Live training sessions have been scheduled in October in cities on both the eastern and western sides of the mountains.
+Registration is now open on the LEAF Training for Licensees page.
+Access to the state traceability site test will be granted after you've received initial training.

 Will my entire inventory have to be re-tagged with new bar codes/IDs?